Liz-ard7/61040-portfolio/assignments/assignment1.md

 11. [How to search for fanfics?](https://www.reddit.com/r/FanFiction/comments/1n2r7ge/how_to_search_for_fanfics/) shows how users are unable to search for fics based on things like plotlines and tropes, because they are hardly ever tagged.
 They wonder how to search for a common trope, but because tagging is all over the place, they can't really find it.
 This lends credence to the fact that AO3 has a steep learning curve to tagging and searching.
 It also shows that people can be somewhat unfriendly to those who are new to fanfic, judging by how their confused comment and post are all disliked (downvoted).

 ### Memories: Fading Memories
-1. [Rambling Old Man Monologue](https://tvtropes.org/pmwiki/pmwiki.php/Main/RamblingOldManMonologue) shows that people wanting to convey their memories to others is a widespread enough issue that there is an entire trope dedicated to it, based in reality.
+1. [Rambling Old Man Monologue](https://tvtropes.org/pmwiki/pmwiki.php/Main/RamblingOldManMonologue) shows that people wanting to convey their memories to others is a widespread enough issue that there is an entire trope dedicated to it, based from reality.
 2. [Remembered.com](https://remembered.com/#:~:text=Welcome%20to%20Remembered.com%20%2D%20Free%20Online%20Memorial%20Websites&text=Enshrine%20your%20photos%2C%20memories%2C%20and,Easy%20as%201%2C%202%203%20!) shows that although there are some websites dedicated to memories, these are mostly of deceased relatives, and not used for simply remembering good times from all times, not just deceased ones.
 3. [I'm afraid of getting old and forgetting things.](https://www.reddit.com/r/simpleliving/comments/tkw1qi/im_afraid_of_getting_old_and_forgetting_things/) shows how some people are terrified at the thought of not remembering all their best moments.
 4. [The Fear of Forgetting Them](https://www.coachingwithkrista.com/fear-of-forgetting-them/) shows how, after someone is deceased, oftentimes people can be afraid of forgetting what they were like.
-5. [Memory Hoarding](https://www.reddit.com/r/AskOldPeople/comments/1cn5rdc/memory_hoarding/) shows that oftentimes people will "hoard" things that remind them of good times.
-What if they could do this, but with actual stories instead?
+5. [Memory Hoarding](https://www.reddit.com/r/AskOldPeople/comments/1cn5rdc/memory_hoarding/) shows that oftentimes people will keep things that remind them of good times in boxes or someplace safe.
+What if they could do this, but with actual stories instead online?
 6. [How do I get over sentimental hoarding](https://www.reddit.com/r/ADHD/comments/14q84il/how_do_i_get_over_sentimental_hoarding/) discusses this person's issues with not wanting to get rid of physical items that remind them of a fond memory, over fear of forgetting the memory.
 If they had a way to remember the memory, they wouldn't have to hoard these items.
 7. [RememberingALife.com](https://www.rememberingalife.com/blogs/blog/honoring-loved-ones-through-stories) shows the writer's husband, after a terminal diagnosis, did not want his memories to die with him, and recorded 60 hours worth of memories.
 8. [ModernHeirloomBooks.com](https://www.modernheirloombooks.com/35-questions-to-ask-to-prompt-memories-of-lost-loved-one-tribute-book) shows that some people find collecting stories and memories of people to be therapeutic.